PerziThomas/DA_Perzi_Ambrosch/source/Geofence Management Web-Interface.md

 The currently selected colour is stored in a React state variable and used when drawing the Polygons on the map.

-Highlighted geofences are always coloured green, overriding the global display colour.
+Highlighted geofences are always coloured green, overriding the global geofence display colour.

 ### Bulk operations